Bike, Scooter & Pedestrian Safety

-- Ride in a predictable manner, avoid weaving in and out of parked cars.
+- Ride in a predictable manner and avoid weaving in and out of parked cars or traffic.

-- Equip your bike with front and rear lights to increase visibility.
+- Equip your bicycle or scooter with front and rear lights to increase visibility.

-- Operate bicycles safely and courteously; follow university rules and state law, I.C.
-9-21-11.
+- Operate safely and courteously, following university rules and state laws.

-- Damaged or un-repaired bikes may not be stored or parked on campus.
+- Damaged bicycles or scooters may not be stored or parked on campus.

-Parking is available throughout campus at designated bicycle racks.
+Parking is available throughout campus at designated bicycle racks only.